 Include below are volunteer best practices, FAQs, food safety information and marketing materials for distribution. ( Thank you so much to Susan S, Sigal K, and Molly R for editing and contributing to the portion of Best Practices)

 Volunteer Food Safety

-- Regular Runner who pass the test will be supplied insulated bags for food runs.
+Regular Runner who pass the test will be supplied insulated bags or blankets for food runs.

 Volunteer Best Practices